wp-plugins/google-maps-bank/readme.txt

 * **Support for Localization**
 * **Create a Custom Google Map using Google Maps Bank in few minutes!**
 * **Automatic Plugin update Notifications with New Features , Bugs Fixing and much more**
+* **Widgets for displaying Google Maps** - A widget can be used to display Google Map on Sidebar, Footer or anywhere needed using the Google Maps Bank Widget

 = Key Features in Google Maps Bank Premium Editions : =